joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

   - Operates at the application layer (Layer 7) of the OSI model.
   - Can provide caching, content filtering, and access control.

-## Types of Proxy

-- **Circuit Level Proxy**

-  - Like a SOCKS firewall
-  - Operate at Layer 5 (Session layer)

-- **Application Level Proxy**

-  - Deeper packet inspection
-  - Conducts various proxy function for each type of application
-  - Best positioned inside of the network, as closely as possible to the application server

-- **Kernel Proxy**

-  - Known as a "5th Generation Firewall".
-  - Minimal impact on network performance but thorough inspects packets across all layers.
-  - Uses the operating system's kernel to process and filter packets.
-  - Often used in high-throughput environments requiring granular control and speed.
-  - Best positioned as close as possible to the application server.

 ## Evolution of Firewalls